Amet13/ODYSSEY/README.md

 ## ⚖️ Ethical Considerations & Legal Notice

+### 🎓 Educational Purpose

+This application demonstrates modern macOS development techniques and best practices:

+- **SwiftUI & AppKit integration** - Modern macOS UI development.
+- **WebKit automation** - Browser automation and web interaction.
+- **Menu bar applications** - System integration and background processing.
+- **CLI development** - Command-line interface for automation.
+- **CI/CD pipelines** - Automated testing and deployment.
+- **Security practices** - Keychain integration and secure credential management.

 ### 🛡️ Responsible Usage Guidelines

-**IMPORTANT:** This tool is designed to assist with legitimate reservation booking only.
+**IMPORTANT:** This tool is designed for educational purposes and legitimate personal use only.
 Users must:

-- ✅ **Use responsibly** - Only automate bookings for yourself and your legitimate group members.
+- ✅ **Use responsibly** - Only use for personal educational and development purposes.
 - ✅ **Respect rate limits** - The app includes built-in delays to avoid overwhelming servers.

 ### 🚫 Prohibited Uses

 **DO NOT:**

-- ❌ Use for commercial booking services or reselling reservations.
+- ❌ Use for commercial services or reselling.
 - ❌ Share accounts or credentials with others.
 - ❌ Use for any malicious or harmful purposes.